bjzelvelder/GABBI/README.md

       Genome alignment options
       ------------------------
       --cactus-maxDisk   INT   Increase the maximum amount of disk used by cactus, with K, M or G suffix to specify Kilo, Mega or Gigabytes.
-[50G] --cactus-maxCores INT   Maximum number of cpu used by cactus (too many might cause a cactus to crash) [32] --block-size      INT   Minimum number of taxa (including ancestral genomes) required to retain an alignment block [70 % of extent and ancestral genomes] --block-length    INT   Minimum length (nt) required to retain an alignment block [200]
+[300G] --cactus-maxCores  INT   Maximum number of cpu used by cactus (too many might cause a cactus to crash) [32] --cactus-maxMemory INT   Maximum amount of memory used by cactus (to avoid any issue, the higher is always the better) [128G]
+      --block-size       INT   Minimum number of taxa (including ancestral genomes) required to retain an alignment block [70 % of extent and ancestral genomes] --block-length     INT   Minimum length (nt) required to retain an alignment block [200]

       Temporary probe options
       -----------------------